TaleOfFriendship/TaleOfFriendship.github.io/docs/_posts/2022-07-05-dummy_encoding.markdown

 categories: non-technical
 ---

-What am I talking about?
-Isn't both the same?
-Well, yes and no, but today I will do something I have sworn to do only to my worst enemies: Be pedantic.

-For the sake of this article I'll use these definitions: If we have a categorical variable with n possible values, One-Hot encoding transforms it into n columns and Dummy encoding transforms it into n-1 columns, with one value being the baseline.
+Caution: This article deals with nuances in feature engineering and might not be for every practically minded reader.

+Now that we got that out of the way, I'll use the following definitions:
+- One-Hot: Encode a categorical variable with n classes into **n** column
+- Dummy: Encode a categorical variable with n classes into **n-1** columns

-Reading through countless Medium DS articles one might think that Dummy encoding (n-1 method) is the way to go because it
+From time to time I stumble across articles that say that Dummy encoding (n-1 method) is the way to go because it

 - leads to less columns while keeping the same amount of information
 - avoids multicollinearity

+### Drawbacks: Not everything is nice

-In general you should not drop a value and put it in the baseline.
+This does sounds nice!
+However in general, you should not drop a category and put it in the baseline.
 One-Hot encoding is usually superior.
-Of course the difference will usually be negligible; but what is life if not arguing about minute details.
+Of course the difference will usually be negligible; but since I don't hear about the counterargument, I mention it here

 <figure style="text-align: center; margin: 2em 0;">
   <img src="/assets/base.jpg" alt="Base" style="max-width: 80%; height: auto; display: block; margin: 0 auto;">
   <figcaption style="font-style: italic; color: #666; margin-top: 0.5em;">"It's all about that base(line)"<br>- Meghan Trainer, Data Science Enthusiast</figcaption>
 </figure>

-The difference is relevant if one uses parameter-specific regularization like ridge or lasso.
-Using one value as a baseline in Dummy encoding can lead to unexpected consequences.
+To argue why: If one uses parameter-specific regularization like ridge or lasso, using one value as a baseline in Dummy encoding can lead to unexpected consequences.
 To explain why, I will use an excerpt of the book [Elements of Statistical Learning](https://hastie.su.domains/Papers/ESLII.pdf){:target="_blank"} (page 64), where the authors writes in a chapter about ridge regularization:

 - Penalization of the intercept would make the procedure depend on the origin chosen for Y ; that is, adding a constant c to each of the targets yi would not simply result in a shift of the predictions by the same amount c.

 The authors use it in a more general context about any intercept term in regularized regression, but the logic is applicable to our use case.
 To illustrate what this means, imagine the following example:

+### Example: Differences Matter

 You have a model to predict sales for an online store.
 As a feature you use the sales data of 4 retail stores located in